aktarsamim2001/seo-sts/data/servicesV2/media.md

 ### Service overview

-At Rivor, we specialize in delivering comprehensive solutions that empower designers and businesses to bring their online visions to life.
+At SmartTask Studios, we specialize in delivering comprehensive solutions that empower designers and businesses to bring their online visions to life.
 Our Figma to Framer conversion service streamlines the process of turning your Figma designs into stunning, fully functional websites on the Framer platform.
 With our expert team of developers and designers, we ensure a smooth transition from design to deployment, allowing you to focus on your core objectives while we take care of the technical details.

 ### Our service includes